inmare/au-curve_editor_en/README.md

 ![graph2 7](https://user-images.githubusercontent.com/106879397/215339739-e6b130bf-41a5-421a-8f8a-7dc2b12e647d.png)

 This is an Aviutl plugin and script that allows you to edit various easings on the window.

-**This is not my plugin!
-I just trasnlated it into English for AviUtl English version.**
-**If you want to check original plugin, please visit [original repository](https://github.com/mimaraka/aviutl-plugin-curve_editor).**

 ## Download
 Please download the latest version zip file (`curve_editor-v*.zip`) from the link below.